Introduction

 The agent embeds Rust-native (Rust-safe) drivers for interacting with common IoT buses and protocols, and embeds language bindings for the lambdas that wish to make use of them.

-Extensible Lambda Triggers allow you to create Kubernetes-style robotic control loops that run autonomously at the edge, performing functions such as subscribing to GPIO triggers or other kernel events, and delivering those events to the in-process Lambdas that wish to make use of them.
+Extensible Controllers allow you to create Kubernetes-style robotic control loops that run autonomously at the edge, performing functions such as subscribing to GPIO triggers or other kernel events, and delivering those events to the in-process Lambdas that wish to make use of them.

 The agent is able to optionally phone home to the cloud when connectivity permits.
 When connected, it is able to download new configuration bundles, and make a reverse-tunnel available to operators so that it can be monitored and managed via the cloud console.